- 1What Is Lipoma?

 The incision is closed with the sutures.

-When the lipoma is present in the area where it cannot be reached with a simple incision, it should be removed using general anesthesia.
+When the lipoma is present in an area that cannot be reached with a simple incision, it should be removed using general anesthesia.

 Liposuction - This is the method that uses a large syringe and a needle to take out the fatty lump, and it is complicated to eradicate the lipoma.

 Chickweed- This chickweed tincture is available in the herbal store.
 Taking one teaspoon of this chickweed tincture three times a day can help reduce the lipoma.
-Chickweed ointment is also available in the herbal store, which should be applied once a day over the affected area.
+Chickweed ointment is also available in the herbal store and should be applied once a day over the affected area.

 Cedars - Apply cedar ointment three times daily on the affected area and massage over it.
 Then add five drops of cedar extract to two teaspoons of water and have it three times daily.